Mythicey/LiveSplit.Driv3r/README.md

 # Features
 1.Supporting patch versions v1.0, v2.0 and Ubisoft re-released ver.

-2.Supporting Auto Splitting for all undercover missions and all Timmys in mode Take a Ride.
+2.Supporting Auto Splitting for each undercover missions and each Timmy.

 3.Supporting options for which missions to split.